Western Loop

 click on image to enlarge

-My last GT ride was in early July, the start of our Winter, when the weather is usually cooler, around 10*C / 50*F, and with only a few days of light rain.
-This makes for reasonable riding weather.
+My last GT ride was in early July, the start of our Winter, and I had hoped for another ride in mid to late August, when the weather is still cool but there is only a few days of light rain.

-Unfortunately, this year we seem to have entered a "wet Winter cycle" with warm water temperatures in the Indian Ocean to the west of Oz, combined with warm water temperatures in the Pacific Ocean to the east of Oz.
+Unfortunately, this year we seem to have entered a "wet Winter cycle" with warm sea-water temperatures in the Indian Ocean to the west of Oz, combined with warm sea-water temperatures in the Pacific Ocean to the east of Oz.

-The result is cold air temperatures combined with abnormally high rainfall.
+The result was cold air temperatures combined with abnormally high rainfall.

-Over the three months of June/July/August, we had more than our total annual rainfall, with only 20% of days being rain free.
+Over the three months of June / July / August, we had significantly more than our total annual rainfall, with only 20% of days being rain free.

-This ongoing rain event has resulting in widespread flooding events and considerable road damage, and for me, no riding.
+This ongoing rain has resulted in widespread flooding events and considerable road damage, and for me, no riding.

-With the arrival of our Spring in September and the approaching end date of the Grand Tour of 30 September, I was becoming desperate for three consecutive days of sunshine with no rain.
+With the arrival of our Spring at the beginning of September, and the approaching end date of the Grand Tour of 30 September, I was becoming desperate ( cabin-fever ) for three consecutive days of sunshine with no rain.

 I needed no further incentive to get on my bike and bag a few more bonus photos.